Blog Topic Categories

 Learn how to use LinkedIn to show your contacts are related.
 This can be critical to landing the job.
 In one case, a candidate who lost out to the eventual successful candidate had a connection with a key company decision maker through his LinkedIn network but failed to capitalize on that advantage.
 So learn how to leverage your contacts for business intelligence and even direct support.

 If you have a LinkedIn page, spend the money to have a professional photo taken.
 The research shows that recruiters are six times more likely to visit pages where the executive’s photo is displayed.
 This is an important element in establishing a connection and building a relationship.

 Your digital strategy should also address content marketing.
 This can be a powerful tool but if you are not focused and have clear objectives in mind, you can waste a lot of time and effort.
-Here is what content can do for you — it can build valuable name identification and thought leadership credentials.
+Here is what content can do for you – it can build valuable name identification and thought leadership credentials.
 It will not happen overnight which is a big reason you cannot wait to launch your career management strategy until you have lost your job.
 It is part of the professional networking development that so many executives push aside until it is too late.
 Your content must add value to your network.
 Posting news stories willy nilly can do more harm than good, and never ever post political opinions or news on LinkedIn.
 That is a gigantic no-no and if you ignore this important advice, be prepared for embarrassing pushback.
 That is not the way to enhance your image for potential employers.
 When you post, pick content that is news or noteworthy for your industry.
+Market to different languages by using the services of companies like Lilt (find out here), to spread audience awareness further and promote inclusivity.
 If you are the first to post an important story or other business development you can receive a lot eyeball mileage for your effort.